Explore Indonesian at CLI

 Melikian Center Awards Program

-Supported by the Melikian Center's endowment and by private donations, the Melikian Center Awards Program provides scholarships of up to $1,750 for superior applicants to study critical languages at CLI.
+Supported by the Melikian Center's endowment and by private donations, the Melikian Center Awards Program provides scholarships of up to $1,750 for superior applicants to study critical languages at CLI's domestic programs and up to $4,000 towards CLI's study abroad offerings.

 This funding opportunity is open to all CLI applicants.
 High school, community college, and non-students are especially encouraged to apply.